ghc/ghc/docs/users_guide/phases.rst

-    When creating shared objects for Haskell packages, the shared object must be named properly, so that GHC recognizes the shared object when linked against this package.
-See shared object name mangling.
+    When creating shared objects for Haskell packages, the shared object must be named properly, so that GHC recognizes the shared object when linking against this package.
+    See :ref:`shared object name mangling <building-packages>` for details.

 .. ghc-flag:: -dynload
     :shortdesc: Selects one of a number of modes for finding shared libraries at runtime.